vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 # SBF, extreme risk-taking, and effective altruism

+*NOTE: I have some indirect associations with SBF and his companies, though probably less so than many of the others who've been posting and commenting on the forum.
+I don't expect anything I write here to meaningfully affect how things play out in the *future* for me, so I don't think this creates a conflict of interest, but feel free to discount what I say.*

 The collapse of Sam Bankman-Fried (SBF) and his companies FTX and Alameda Research is the topic du jour on the Effective Altruism Forum, and there have been [several posts on the